 Pronounced “my”, Mae coffee roasters are found throughout the city with multiple locations, including one in Shuk Hacarmel.
+(While you are in the market already – check out those must-eat foods in Shuk HaCarmel!)
 Serving exclusively Costa Rican beans, Mae roasts their carefully imported beans in small batches in their own local facility.
 Each cafe is stylish, elegant and comfortable serving some of the best coffee in Tel Aviv.
 They serve an assortment of small bites like sandwiches, cookies, and croissants each that pair perfectly with the expertly made coffee.

 Montefiore St 16 or Shlomo Ibn Gabirol St 98

 Tucked away in an alleyway off Allenby Street, Edmund is a hidden gem serving a wide variety of delectable treats, including vegan and gluten-free options and some of the best coffee in Tel Aviv.
 A very laid back and chill vibe, Edmund offers both indoor and outdoor seating in the inner courtyard.
 Edmund serves a variety of beverages including cold brew, iced matcha and iced chai, ideal for drinking on sunny Tel Aviv days.

 97 Allenby St